joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 * [Score-Based Generative Modeling through Stochastic Differential Equations](https://arxiv.org/abs/2011.13456)
 * [Score Matching Blog Post](https://yang-song.github.io/blog/2021/score/)

-## Week 5: Distributions on Manifolds
+## Sept 30th - Week 5: Distributions on Manifolds
 Defining probability distributions on manifolds requires specific care as many familiar notions in Euclidean geometry become incompatible for general manifolds.
 For example, the classical Gaussian distribution has at least three different instantiations in the manifold setting, e.g. Restricted, Wrapped, and the Riemannian normal distribution.
 We will focus on covering mainly the Riemannian normal distribution as well as the Von Mises Fisher distribution which is typically used in Spherical geometry.

 ### Core Readings